pyconid/pyconid2020/content/articles/connect-collab-contribute.md

 #### **Connect - Collab - Contribute**

-The organization of PyCon ID has the same ["gotong-royong"](https://id.wikipedia.org/wiki/Gotong_royong) spirit with the development of open source software.
+The organization of PyCon ID has the same ["gotong-royong"](https://id.wikipedia.org/wiki/Gotong_royong) spirit in the development of open source software.
 PyCon ID is an event organized by volunteers from the community and presented for the community too.
 Hopefully, PyCon ID 2020 can be a means of **connection** and **collaboration** for Pythonistas in the midst of COVID-19 pandemic.
 Moreover, let's **contribute** together to maintain and develop the Python ecosystem.